AutoMQ/automq/README.md

 To contribute to AutoMQ please see [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing Guide](CONTRIBUTING_GUIDE.md).
 We have a list of [good first issues](https://github.com/AutoMQ/automq/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that help you to get started, gain experience, and get familiar with our contribution process.
 To claim one, simply reply with 'pick up' in the issue and the AutoMQ maintainers will assign the issue to you.
 If you have any questions about the 'good first issue' please feel free to ask.
 We will do our best to clarify any doubts you may have.

-## ⭐ License
-AutoMQ is released under [Business Source License 1.1](BSL.md).
-When contributing to AutoMQ, you can find the relevant license header in each file.

 ## 🙋 Contact Us
 Want to learn more, [Talk with our product experts](https://automq66.feishu.cn/share/base/form/shrcnoqxslhYkujx6ULiMxOqkGh).